angular/angular/modules/angular2/docs/core/02_directives.md

 ```
 @Directive({
   selector: '[tooltip]',     | CSS Selector which triggers the decorator
-  properties: {              | List which properties need to be bound
+  properties: [              | List which properties need to be bound
-    text: 'tooltip'          |  - DOM element tooltip property should be
+    'text: tooltip'          |  - DOM element tooltip property should be
-  },                         |    mapped to the directive text property.
+  ],                         |    mapped to the directive text property.
   hostListeners: {           | List which events need to be mapped.
     mouseover: 'show'        |  - Invoke the show() method every time
   }                          |    the mouseover event is fired.